JinhuaLit/CodeGuardian/README.md

 3. Extension into More Languages
 - Goal: To make our tool universally applicable by supporting multiple programming languages.
 This extension will help cater to a broader audience, including developers working in diverse coding environments and scenarios.

+## Thanks to Professor Ritambhara Singh and all TAs!!!